 Engineered fog sealers shall meet the requirements in the contract documents of the Iowa Department of Transportation.
 Approved brands of Engineered fog sealer are listed in the Materials Approved Products Listing Enterprise (MAPLE).

 Properly identified and certified materials may be incorporated into a project.
 Final acceptance will be based on the certifications and the results from project verification tests and/or in accordance with special requirements when specified.
 Project samples with noncompliant test results may require additional tests.

 Request for approval shall be made in writing to the Office of Construction and Materials in Ames, Iowa.
-Include a complete product description, manufacturer’s material specifications, and the recommended usage.
-Submit a sample of at least one quart to the Central Materials Laboratory.
-Engineered fog sealers shall be approved prior to application on a project.
+Include the following:

 Approval of suppliers will be based on compliance with the following requirements:

 A control laboratory will be considered acceptable if it shows that test results can be obtained within precision limits established by AASHTO for each test.
 Precision will be judged by comparison with results obtained by the Central Laboratory in Ames.
 Laboratory facilities and procedures may be inspected and reviewed by Highway Division personnel.

 Submit a minimum of two samples of each product in regular production annually to the Central Laboratory in Ames.
 Complete sample identification and supplier test results for all specified tests must be submitted for each sample.
 A comparison of the Central Materials Office test results with the suppliers’ test results will be made.

 The supplier shall submit an outline of the Quality Control Program showing testing frequencies, tests performed, and a typical test report to the Office of Materials.
 Submit annual updates to the Central Laboratory.

 C. Performance Testing